Brother 2: Plot

 Danila and Ilya begin planning their revenge.
-On the black market, they purchase a CD with personal information about Belkin, whilst a visit to a neo-nazi friend of Ilya's gets them armed with trophy guns and grenades from the Second World War.
-Meanwhile, Viktor has arrived in Moscow and manages to find Danila in the museum, where he agrees to join their plans, and helps them steal a car.
+On the black market, they purchase a CD with personal information about Belkin and buy World War II-era weapons and a World War 2-era submachine gun and grenades from the black market.
+Meanwhile, Viktor has arrived in Moscow and manages to find Danila in the museum.
+He agrees to go to America with Danila and helps them steal a car.